nateforsyth/nateforsyth.github.io/_posts/2020-07-25-manipulate-sharepoint-site-collection-powershell-csom-primer.md

 ---
 layout: post
-title: Connecting to SharePoint Site Collections with PowerShell and CSOM
+title: Primer: Manipulate SharePoint Site Collections with PowerShell and CSOM
 date: 2020-07-25 +13:00
 published: true
 category: Development
 tags: [sharepoint, powershell, spo powershell, pnp powershell, csom]
 ---

-There are a multitude of ways to connect to SharePoint, I will detail all of the ones I know in this post.
+There are a multitude of ways to manipulate SharePoint, I will take the opportunity to give you a primer in connecting to your tenant using SPO and PnP PowerShell, and extending the default functionality with CSOM.

 ### Prep work